Quotes, maxims, rules, amusing extracts

 "Splendid couple - slept with both of them."
 (Maurice Bowra)

-"She was stark naked expect for a PVC raincoat, dress, net stockings, undergarments, shoes, rain hat and gloves."
+"She was stark naked except for a PVC raincoat, dress, net stockings, undergarments, shoes, rain hat and gloves."
 (Keith Waterhouse)

 "Bisexuality doubles your chances of a date on a Saturday night."
 (Woody Allen)